Galerkin Scheme Using Biorthogonal Wavelets on Intervals for Elliptic Interface Problems: Introduction and Motivations

-It is also worth noting that the added/augmented wavelet elements have scale levels that are at most double the maximum scale level of the other regular basis functions positioned throughout the domain.
-Consequently, the number of terms used in the approximated solution with these extra functions is only a fixed constant multiple of the number of terms without them.
-This fixed constant depends on the shape of the interface curve and the support of the wavelet elements.
-The new linear system corresponding to the coefficients is also a fixed constant multiple of the previous one.
+\item \textit{Conforming.} All wavelet elements are continuous and belong to the Sobolev space $H^1_0(\Omega)$, same as the XFEM \cite{BBK17,KBB16,ZB20,ZCBB22}.
+The conforming nature of our method also differs from many studies cited in \cref{subsec:FEMs}, where elements near the interface may be discontinuous.
+We do not use the distance function $\mbox{dist}(x):=\inf_{y\in \Gamma} \|x-y\|$ for $x\in \Omega$ as in the XFEM to construct modified finite elements near $\Gamma$, which can be computationally expensive. \item \textit{Fixed constant-factor increase in the number of degrees of freedom.} The added wavelet elements have scale levels that are at most double the maximum scale level of the other regular basis functions.
+Hence, the number of terms used in the approximation with these extra functions is only a fixed constant multiple of the number of terms without them.
+This constant only depends on the interface shape and the support of the wavelets. \item \textit{Efficient implementation.} Thanks to the refinability properties of the wavelet basis and the fast wavelet transform, the implementation can be carried out efficiently. \end{itemize}

-Our method, in a sense, can be interpreted as a meshfree method in that we do not need to generate a mesh that depends on the domain and the interface.
-To obtain a more accurate solution, there is no need for re-meshing of the entire domain with a smaller mesh size.
-Instead, to increase accuracy, we raise the scale level of the approximated solution, which entails adding more wavelet elements throughout the domain and additional wavelet elements near the interface.
-Furthermore, same as the XFEM, our method is conforming with all wavelet elements being continuous and belonging to the Sobolev space $H^1_0(\Omega)$.
-The numerical implementation of our wavelet method, particularly the assembly of the coefficient matrix, can be efficiently carried out thanks to the refinability structure of the wavelet basis and the fast wavelet transform.

-Coefficient matrices of many FEMs are known to have condition numbers that are growing proportionally to $h^{-2}$, where $h$ is the mesh size (e.g., \cite{ABGL23, BCHLM15, HM23}).
-Our wavelet Galerkin method produces coefficient matrices whose condition numbers are relatively small and uniformly bounded regardless of its size.
-More precisely, we prove in \eqref{cond:number} of \cref{thm:converg} that the condition numbers are bounded by $C_w \|a\|_{L^\infty(\Omega)}\|a^{-1}\|_{L^\infty(\Omega)}$, where the constant $C_w$ only depends on the wavelet basis and the domain $\Omega$, but $C_w$ is independent of the interface $\Gamma$.
-Additionally, the smallest singular values of the coefficient matrices are uniformly bounded away from zero.
-This is an advantage that we inherit directly from the fact that our 2D wavelet basis is a Riesz basis of $H^{1}_0(\Omega)$.
-Having such nice condition number properties is beneficial, when an iterative solver is employed to solve the linear system, as it often leads to a relatively small number of iterations required to reach a given tolerance level.

-At present, we solely aim to lay the groundwork of our wavelet Galerkin method for solving the 2D elliptic interface problem in \eqref{model}.
-We restrict the domain to be a unit square, since most numerical experiments in the above cited papers consider rectangular domains.
-Other equally important problems like its high-order version and extensions to the 3D setting are left as a future work, since their implementations and effective calculation of quadratures are much more demanding.
-In our current 2D work, quadrature can be efficiently performed by combining a transformation method with the refinability of our wavelet basis.